Integrating Sequential and Relational Modeling for User Events: Datasets and Prediction Tasks: Datasets and Prediction Tasks

 \looseness=-1 \underline{\textsc{pres-gowalla}}.
 The dataset also contains the location check-in and friendship history of another social network platform, Gowalla.
 It was also originally collected by \citet{cho2011friendship} and published in the \href{https://snap.stanford.edu/data/loc-Gowalla.html}{SNAP Repository} \cite{snapnets}.
 We processed and formatted the data following the same approach used for \textsc{pres-brightkite}.
 The dataset contains personal events from geohash check-ins and relational events from friendship connections, totaling 8,342,943 events from 196,591 users.

 \underline{\textsc{pres-amazon-clothing}}.
 The dataset contains Amazon product reviews and ratings in the \textit{Clothing, Shoes and Jewelry} category, spanning from May 1996 to July 2014.
 The raw data was originally collected by \citet{mcauley2015image}.
 In this dataset, we define personal events as sequences of product IDs and ratings reviewed by a user, for example: {B000MLDCZ2:5} and {B001OE3F08:3}.
-Relational events represent co-review patterns, where two users have reviewed at least three of the same products.
+Relational events represent co-review patterns, where two users have co-reviewed at least three products.
 The dataset contains event sequences from 185,986 users, with a total of 1,591,947 events.

 \underline{\textsc{pres-amazon-electronics}}.
 The dataset contains Amazon product reviews and ratings in the \textit{Electronics} category, originally collected by \citet{mcauley2015image}.
 As in \textsc{pres-amazon-clothing}, personal events are defined as sequences of product IDs and ratings, while relational events capture co-review patterns.
 In total, the dataset contains 2,938,178 events from 254,064 users.